 “This comes at a time when inflation and rising costs of living are already causing great distress to families across the UK.

-“With inflation at its highest level for a generation and the cost of living raising rapidly, I urge the UK Government to reconsider their response to this crisis and to do more to protect the millions of people who face financial uncertainty with these worrying increases.”
+“With inflation at its highest level for a generation and the cost of living raising rapidly, I urge the UK Government to reconsider their response to this crisis.”